Our use of cookies

 Source: Public Health England and National Drug Treatment Monitoring System

-• In Staffordshire, there are a on average 55 deaths per year related to drug poisoning.
+• In Staffordshire, there are on average 55 deaths per year related to drug poisoning.
 In line with national trends, the rate of mortality (6.7 per 100,000) has increased locally and remains similar to national.

 • The highest mortality rate was in Cannock Chase with 10.9 per 100,000 (about 10 deaths per year).